 So in the near future, for many mid-market businesses the next phase of Digital Transformation will focus on the following:

 - Data has mushroomed, but rather than seeing it as a problem, companies will leverage these new assets for smarter use by humans or AI.
-Combining data from different sources is now far easier, and cloud-based processing allows for rapid insights that would have been unthinkable even quite recently.
-Data visualisation technologies, simple machine learning, and process automation are now a reality and can provide a competitive advantage to companies who take up the challenge.
+Combining data from different sources is now far easier, and cloud-based processing allows for rapid insights that would have been unthinkable even very recently.
+Data visualization technologies, simple machine learning, and process automation are now a reality and can provide a competitive advantage to companies who take up the challenge.

 - Internal integration and adoption of the cloud should be in the rear-view mirror.
 The next phase will focus on external integration.
-Businesses should only select tech products that support integration and should gravitate towards suppliers, customers and partners who form integrated communities.
+Businesses should only select tech products that support integration and should gravitate towards suppliers, customers, and partners who form integrated communities.
 These integrated communities will out-perform those that are not.

-In fact, many forms of leisure will increasingly be online (though online leisure becomes more complicated as social media, content and play converge).
+In fact, many forms of leisure will increasingly be online (though online leisure becomes more complicated as social media, content, and play converge).

 Similarly, products and services will be increasingly virtual, and paid for with virtual currency.
 Companies will need to tune into this accelerating change and invest in new types of virtual storefronts and virtual branding.
 Though I hate to use the term, this is the metaverse.

 But there is also convergence between digital transformation and ethical and environmental concerns as both regulators and consumers drive this focus.
-Traceability of products, optimisation of materials and energy consumption, privacy, security, and justifiable decision-making will all become part of the digital transformation agenda.
+Traceability of products, optimization of materials and energy consumption, privacy, security, and justifiable decision-making will all become part of the digital transformation agenda.

 Digital Transformation is not simple, and companies will increasingly be bought for their data and their technology capabilities.
 Digital Transformation will be a key value driver, and companies often have to secure their future value by buying another’s.